interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 We assume that all assets within one ledger are fungible.
 Within one ledger transfers can happen directly from sender to recipient and do not require a third party exchanger.

 When a single organization such as a bank has accounts in multiple different assets of different types, we treat each asset as belonging to its own ledger.

-#### The Interledger is a network of ledgers.

-Each account is part of a particular ledger; the Interledger itself is only conceptual.

 #### Connectors do not keep transfer state information.